biography

 His music has been released by ArsPublica.
 His scores are published by Babel Scores.

-Since 2015, Theocharis serves as the Artistic Director of the ilSUONO Contemporary Music Week.
-The program's core mission is to diversify the practice by bringing together emerging music creators of diverse socio-economic backgrounds, ethnicities, cultures, gender orientations, and aesthetics to learn, share, and collaborate. ilSUONO is delighted to have invited exceptional senior composers, among others, Chaya Czernowin, Rand Steiger, Franck Bedrossian, Edmund Campion, Clara Iannotta, and performers such as the ensembles Schallfeld and Lemniscate. ilSUONO has had applicants from 37 countries.
-The team is immensely proud of their participants who leave the program to continue their endeavors at institutions like Harvard, UC Berkeley, IRCAM, and Conservatoire de Paris.
-Lastly, the 21' and 22' editions of ilSUONO received grants from the esteemed Ernst Von Siemens Music Foundation.
+For the past decade, Theocharis serves as the Artistic Director of the ilSUONO Contemporary Music Week.
+The program's core mission is to diversify the practice by bringing together emerging music creators of diverse socio-economic backgrounds, ethnicities, cultures, gender orientations, and aesthetics to learn, share, and collaborate. ilSUONO is delighted to have invited exceptional senior composers, among others, Chaya Czernowin, Pierluigi Billone, Franck Bedrossian, Ann Cleare, Rand Steiger, Edmund Campion, Clara Iannotta, and performers such as the ensembles Schallfeld and Lemniscate.
+The 21', 22', 23' and 25' editions were funded by the Ernst Von Siemens Music Foundation.